Iran begins exporting gas to Iraq

 TEHRAN, Iran (AP) — Iranian media are saying the country has begun exporting gas to neighboring Iraq.

-The Tuesday report by the semi-official Fars news agency said the exports began late Wednesday through a pipeline straight to Baghdad.
-According to the report, the daily flow will start at around 7 billion cubic meters per day and eventually grow to 35 million cubic meters per day.
+The Thursday report by the semi-official Fars news agency said the exports began late Wednesday through a pipeline straight to Baghdad.
+According to the report, the daily flow will start at around 7 billion cubic meters per day and eventually grow to 35 billion cubic meters per day.

 The pipeline’s inauguration came a day after Iraqi Prime Minister Haider al-Abadi visited Iran.